AbhishekGawade1999/prepare-me-for-interview/DevOps/Terraform.md

 ⭐️ The most important thing to do in solving a problem is to begin.
 – Frank Tyger

+⭐️ Real difficulties can be overcome; it is only the imaginary ones that are unconquerable.
+– Theodore N. Vail

+⭐️ One big reason for a winning attitude is that you will take the necessary steps and not quit when the going gets difficult.
+– Don M.Green

+⭐️ You never know what you can do until you try.
+– William Cobbett
 ```
 # Objectives
 - Introduction to IaC